Total steps: 10

 At the junction, continue to follow signs for the Deer Park Walk as you walk along the path through the trees.

-At this junction follow the signs for the shortcut to leave the woodland and enter the deer park by the river.
+At this junction look for the shortcut to leave the woodland and enter the deer park by the river.
 Continue along this grassy track.

 The grass track leads you towards the large deer park gates.
-At this point you can extend your walk by following the instructions under point 8, or head towards the end of the route by skipping to point 9.
+At this point you can extend your walk by following the instructions under Step 8, or head towards the end of the route by skipping to Step 9.

-Walk extension.
-Continue forward past the gates and follow the yellow-tipped stakes, which will take you under Tern Bridge, giving you a fantastic view of the mansion from the riverside.
-Re-trace your steps until you reach the deer park gates once more.
-This route may be closed in bad weather as floods are likely.
+This is an optional walk extension.
+Continue forward past the gates and follow the yellow-tipped stakes, which will take you under Tern Bridge, giving you a view of the mansion from the riverside.
+Retrace your steps until you reach the deer park gates once more.
+This route forms part of the WWII walk and is closed until spring 2023.

-Leave the deer park through the gates, and cross the two bridges over the river Tern.
-These are ideal places to pause and take some photographs of the reflections in the water - or to enjoy a game of pooh sticks!
+Leave the deer park through the gates, and cross the two bridges over the River Tern.

 Continue along the path past the front of the Regency mansion.

 Mansion tea-room, Attingham Park, SY4 4TP.
 Grid ref: SJ5501109896.

 On this short circular walk, learn more about the interesting trees in the historic Pleasure Grounds around the Mile Walk at Attingham Park, with views across the River Tern to the Deer Park.

 Watch out for a wide range of wildlife, including fallow deer, ducks, swans and otters on this circular walk in the beautiful parkland of this great estate.